We train hearing dogs who transform deaf people’s lives

 4. We’ve helped thousands of deaf people so far, and we aim to help many more

 We have matched thousands of our adorable dogs with deaf people since our humble beginnings in 1982.
-At the moment, we have almost 1,000 working hearing dog partnerships across the UK.
+At the moment, we have over 1,100 working hearing dog partnerships across the UK.
+We are also helping thousands more through our other personalised services, such as our Helpdesk and support groups.

 The cost to train and support each hearing dog throughout their lifetime is £40,000 – so we rely heavily on our amazing supporters to help us change lives.
-It really is all down to people like you, who give up time, effort and money to help us create many life-changing partnerships.
-But there are still so many deaf people whom we can help.
+It really is all down to people like you, who give up time, effort and money to help us create many life-changing partnerships and provide other important services.
+But there are still so many deaf people and people with hearing loss whom we can help.

 5. We put a lot of time and thought into matching a hearing dog with a deaf person